New Orleans Yat Accent

 New Orleans "Yat" Accent Learning Materials

-- You'll get four versions of the written materials: a PDF file to print or read on a standard computer, a large-format PDF for portable reading devices, and MOBI for Kindle and EPUB for other portable readers.
+- You'll get a PDF of the teaching materials, plus three more formats of the book: a PDF file to print, MOBI for Kindle, and EPUB for other portable readers.

 - This accent is appropriate for productions of A Streetcar Named Desire and other plays.
 You also hear it in documentaries like When the Levees Broke and Yeah You Rite.